xaviablaza/Chapman-University-Notes/Anecdotes/uxsoc/uxsoc-site-hugo.md

 As a proof of concept, we were able to translate @Alexis' portfolio to be a modular site - we can add front-end sections and enable/disable sections at our will depending on what we need. https://xaviablaza.github.io/hugo-lodi-theme-demo/

 Building a system like this would enforce good knowledge longevity and transfer of knowledge from senior uxsoc members to new founders.
-UXSoc will be larger than ateneo and the philippines, so it is good to prepare for this.
+UXSoc will be larger than ateneo and the philippines, so it is good to prepare for this. building a uxsoc chapter from scratch with just a branding manual is hard, making a customizable uxsoc theme available for chapters to use would fulfill our goals as an organization in sharing resources with each other (: